-Bigger Bad: The man in black, who is really Dr. Terrence Wynn the leader of the cult of Throne, who placed the curse on Michael in the first place.
+Bigger Bad: The man in black, who is really Dr. Terrence Wynn the leader of the cult of Thorne, who placed the curse on Michael in the first place.
 They wish to aid or possibly control Michael.

 Billing Displacement: The original film had Donald Pleasence billed ahead of then-unknown Jamie Lee Curtis.
 By the time of Halloween II three years later, Curtis was enough of a star for them to employ diagonal billing.